+Name: Date:

-Name: Date: Instructions : Read each of the best advice is for the peo he situations described below.
-Then write down what you ople seeking your help. ı think that someone you both know says they really needs to talk to you about something.
-The wat school cornered them in the bathroom when no one ne between their legs, saying, "I know you want it."
-What w else interested.
-He doesn't want but he really doesn't like her who really likes him - she's all over him at school, but he's to hurt her feelings, so he doesn't say anything directly to r like that.
-He comes to you because she said if he doesn't tell everyone he's gay.
-What would you tell him to do? o her,
+Instructions: Read each of the situations described below.
+Then write down what you think the best advice is for the people seeking your help.

+1. A friend comes to you and says they really needs to talk to you about something.
+They say that someone you both know at school cornered them in the bathroom when no one else was there and touched them between their legs, saying, "I know you want it."
+What would you tell her to do?

+2. A guy you know has a girl who really likes him - she's all over him at school, but he's less interested.
+He doesn't want to hurt her feelings, so he doesn't say anything directly to her, but he really doesn't like her like that.
+He comes to you because she said if he doesn't make out with her, she's going to tell everyone he's gay.
+What would you tell him to do?